 The story behind Meissen Porcelain is like this.
-They say that the new developments depend on the crazy and irrational and this story will only re-enforce that.
-Augustus the Strong, the ruler of Saxony was crazy about collecting oriental Porcelain.
+They say that new developments depend on crazy and irrational.
+This story will only re-enforce that.
+Augustus the Strong, the ruler of Saxony was crazy about collecting oriental porcelain.
 He would go to any extent to buy expensive pieces of Chinese porcelain.
 One of the legends says that he even exchanged some of his soldiers for porcelain.

-Meissen Porcelain, Dresden – German Souvenir.
+Meissen Porcelain, Dresden – German Souvenir

-Tea, Coffee, Chocolate ceremony.
+Tea, Coffee, Chocolate ceremony

 There was a traditional set in black and golden that was priced at more than 1800 euros.
-As we enjoyed the precious porcelain and the exquisite varieties of drinks, the guide kept telling us stories of the evolution of Meissen porcelain.
+As we enjoyed the precious porcelain and the exquisite varieties of drinks, the guide kept telling us stories of the evolution of Meissen Porcelain.
 At times she shared some old pictures of how they used porcelain in earlier days.
 At times she quizzed us what the people in the picture were having based on the shapes of the porcelain in their hands.
 You can also have multi-course meals at the same place in porcelain tableware.

-Exclusive Porcelain Artifacts.
+Exclusive Porcelain Artifacts